 NOTE: Ticket price includes all taxes and fees.

-Shucked plays the Temple Buell Theatre from October 7 to 19, 2025.
+The Lion King plays the Buell Theatre from October 23 to November 16, 2025.

 Jeydie W says